howardjones/network-weathermap/README.md

 * ~~Make an abstraction layer for things like `read_config_option` in the UI, so it doesn't depend on Cacti being underneath.
 When someone wants to make a plugin/integration for a new application, it'll be a lot 'thinner' this way, too.
 This is done as Weathermap\Integration\ApplicationInterface~~

+* Map object: really, this is several different things:

+    1. A container for the nodes, links, & scales, and some management functions used by the editor mainly to access them (addNode, getNode etc).
+Also processString, which lives here because it looks inside everything else (*does it still?*).

+    2. For no particular reason, the home of title and timestamps (which should be their own objects with their draw() method)

+    3. A manager for the map drawing and data collection process - there could definitely be a DataManager for readData(), preprocessTargets() etc.

+    4. Global data for the map

+    5. The imagemap and z-layer information, which are just another couple of managed lists used for draw.

+    6. Some functions to draw overlays that are only used by the editor.
+There should be some mechanism to provide a delegate to draw these, supplied by the editor.

+* Create a MapTitle and MapTimestamp class (from #2 above)

+* Create a MapDataManager class (#3 above)

+* As much as possible make the draw function in Map generically call the draw() functions in each map item.

+* Other map items: These have a mix of concerns between the drawing off the item, and the data related to it.
+Most of the data stuff is in MapDataItem these days though.

+* In all cases, the way configs are built up for getConfig() (aka the editor) is quite cumbersome, and adds a lot of complexity to the classes, as it effectively reverse-engineers the config from scratch.
+Some kind of DOM-style structure produced by readConfig(), and simply read back by getConfig() would make the world a lot simpler.

 ## Normal README